CircuitVerse/infra/runbooks/docs/monit/README.md

 brew services restart monit
 ```

-Monit daemon checks for all these services 2 mins(by default), this can be changed in [monitrc](./monitrc)
+Monit daemon checks for all these services every 2 mins(by default), this can be changed in [monitrc](./monitrc)

 `set daemon 120`

 Monit dashboard can be accessed at [http://localhost:2812](http://localhost:2812)